Find synonyms Find exact match

 In an extension of the EVIDENCE trial, patients who changed from low-dose interferon beta-1a (30 mcg once weekly injection) to high-dose interferon beta-1a (44 mcg three times weekly injection) experienced a statistically significant (50 percent) decrease in the annualized relapse rate, while patients continuing on high-dose interferon beta-1a experienced a nonsignificant (26 percent) decrease .
 The higher dose of interferon beta-1a was associated with an increased rate of adverse effects.

 Peginterferon beta-1a — Pegylated interferon beta-1a is formed by attaching a polyethylene glycol (PEG) group to the N terminus of interferon beta-1a .
-Pegylation can lead to a number of improved drug properties, including a longer half-life and therefore a reduced dosing frequency [25,26].
+Pegylation can improve some pharmacodynamics properties, including a prolonged half-life and consequently a reduced dosing frequency [25,26].
 Peginterferon beta-1a was approved for the treatment of RRMS in Europe and the United States based upon findings from the ADVANCE trial, which randomly assigned 1512 adults with RRMS in a 1:1:1 ratio to treatment with subcutaneous peginterferon 125 mcg once every two weeks, peginterferon 125 mcg once every four weeks, or placebo .
-At 48 weeks, the annualized relapse rates for the peginterferon every two-week group, every four-week group, and placebo group were 0.256, 0.288, and 0.397, respectively.
-The corresponding relative risk reduction for the every two-week versus placebo groups was 0.64 (95% CI 0.50-0.83), while the absolute risk reduction was 0.14.
+At 48 weeks, the annualized relapse rates for the peginterferon every two-week group, the every four-week group, and placebo group were 0.256, 0.288, and 0.397, respectively.
+The corresponding relative risk reduction for the group receiving pegylated interferon every two weeks versus the placebo group was 0.64 (95% CI 0.50-0.83), while the absolute risk reduction was 0.14.
 Peginterferon treatment also led to statistically significant improvements on a number of other outcome measures, including a slight reduction in sustained disability progression and a reduction in several MRI measures of brain lesion activity.
-The drug was generally well tolerated; the most common adverse events were injection-site reactions, influenza-like illness, and headache.
+The preparation was generally well tolerated; the most common adverse events were injection-site reactions, influenza-like illness, and headache.